DylanWaken/RayEngine/README.md

 - [x] Debug Rasterization
 - [x] Parallelization and load balancing

-This project is coded in 48 hours for the final project of USC CSCI420 computer graphics To use this project, simply clone the repository, and add this subdirectory to your `CMakeLists.txt`.
+This project was coded in 48 hours for the final project of USC CSCI420 computer graphics.

+To use this project, simply clone the repository, and add this subdirectory to your `CMakeLists.txt`.
 The exact details in how to register geometry and lights are provided in the `scene.h` file.